UNH-CORE/RM2-CACTUS/paper.md

 ![Figure 3: RM2 performance curves simulated with CACTUS using the Boeing--Vertol, Leishman--Beddoes, and no dynamic stall model.](figures/perf-curves.png)

+### Near-wake mean velocity

+To predict the interactions of turbines within arrays and with the environment...

+Potential flow methods such as that used here may not be as useful when predicting the evolution of the wake since they do not model nonlinear advection or turbulent transport---as higher fidelity Navier--Stokes models would---but adequate resolution of the near-wake mean velocity field may help determine optimal layouts for tightly spaced cross-flow turbine arrays.

+_TODO: Write section on wake results._

 ### Static foil comparison

 Since there were significant discrepancies between the CACTUS results and